-If you would like to exercise any of your rights relating to your personal information, please start by contacting us using the contact details provided under the “Contact Us” section of this Notice.
+If you would like to exercise any of your rights relating to your personal information, please start by contacting us using the contact details provided under the “Contract Us” section of this Notice.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights under applicable data protection laws.
 To protect your privacy and security, we take reasonable steps to verify your identity before granting you account access or making corrections to your personal information.

 The Services are not intended for nor directed to individuals that are deemed to be children under applicable data protection or privacy laws, and we do not knowingly collect or store any personal information from such individuals.

 From time to time, we may change this Privacy Notice in response to changing technologies, industry practices, and regulatory requirements or for other purposes.
 We will provide notice to you if these changes are material (this notice may be by email to your Organization’s Administrator or you at the last email provided us, by posting notice of such changes on the Website, or by other means, consistent with applicable law) and, if required by applicable law, we will obtain your consent.